Services

 {

-employee: Employee, // available at TaskApp.entities.personnel
+employee: Employee, // available at TaskApp.entities.employee

-task: Task, // available at TaskApp.entities.directives
+task: Task, // available at TaskApp.entities.task

 },